mbergman257/mbergman257.github.io/_projects/autsys.md

 category: Robotics
 ---

-Our robotics software development course, titled "Autonomous Systems", offers students practical experience with mobile robots and ROS -- a popular robotics middleware.
+Our robotics software development course, titled <em>Autonomous Systems</em>, offers students practical experience with mobile robots and ROS -- a popular robotics middleware.
 In this project, I led upgrades to software and hardware; rebuilding our curriculum and lab content around ROS2 and Clearpath Robotics' Turtlebot4.
 This consisted of entirely new content for lab assignments, exam questions, and some lecture material.
 Additionally, I developed multi-robot and cross-OS(Windows/macOS/Ubuntu) solutions for restrictive networking and IT requirements.

 - Major skills for this project include: Ubuntu, networking, Python, ROS/ROS2, microcontrollers, and mobile robotics theory.